 Form consciousness, is every single last thing that you can think about.

-You know the shape of a star because you can think about what the shape of a square is.
+You know the shape of a star because you can think about what the shape of a square is, they are distinct and thus comparable.

 You can know the shape of a circle because you can think about the shape of a rectangle.